 Here’s a look at its key features:

 - Built for a U.S. audience

-- Limited exchange — trade over 60 cryptocurrencies in most U.S. states (six states do not participate)
+- Trade cryptocurrencies in most U.S. states — four states do not participate

 - No built-in digital wallet

 - Customer support ticket system

 Here are the fees and policies for Binance.US: